rbrinkke/security-toolkit/README.md

 Built with the principle that security should be **simple, intelligent, and accessible**.

-This toolkit embodies professional security values:
+This toolkit focuses on practical security values:
 - **Automated** - Security that doesn't interrupt workflows
 - **Intelligent** - AI-powered analysis with human oversight
 - **Open** - Built for the community, by the community